 Martinez runs for 2, passes for 1, Huskers top Purdue 37-27

-Martinez completed 23 of 30 passes for 242 yards and rushed for another 45 yards for the Cornhuskers..
+Martinez completed 23 of 30 passes for 242 yards and rushed for another 45 yards.

+''It's always nice to win especially on the road,'' Martinez said. ''I think this team proving we are capable of winning in a style like that is huge for us.
+This is something we can continue to build on.''

+Nebraska coach Scott Frost said the plan was to play Luke McCaffrey at quarterback, too, but the offense had momentum with Martinez at the controls.

 Both teams are 2-4 in the Big Ten-only schedule.